- Can an Engineer Become a Chartered Accountant or CPA? How can you pursue CA after engineering?

 - For those who are seeking the fastest path to a CA / CPA qualification, the quickest route is to pursue the same after class 12.
 However, if you intend pursuing Chartered Accountancy or CPA even after becoming an Engineer, Actuary or MBA you can do so.
 After all, everything is possible for those who believe.

-Sujay is now a qualified Chartered Accountant from ICAI (The Institute of Chartered Accountants of India) and a Mechanical Engineer from Mumbai, India.
+- Sujay is now a qualified Chartered Accountant from ICAI (The Institute of Chartered Accountants of India) and a Mechanical Engineer.
 He is also a trained Hindustani Classical singer.

 Why Did I Pursue CA after Engineering

 In school, I was decent in studies, not really a topper or anything.
 I was more into sports and athletics, was a national level athlete and ran for Maharashtra (India) in my 10th grade.

-In fact, I opted Science after class 10 because I could have my options open if I changed my mind in the future.
-In India, one can switch from Science stream to Commerce or Arts.
+In fact, I opted for Science after class 10 because I could have my options open if I changed my mind in the future.
+(In India, one can switch from the Science stream to Commerce or Arts).
 However, in my knowledge, the other way round is not allowed.
+You could say, I was a confused kid.

 Luckily I did not change my mind, gave my MH CET (engineering entrance in India), got a decent score and went ahead with Mechanical Engineering.
 Again I chose mechanical engineering as it is the most basic form of engineering, hence that kept my option open as an engineer too.